NoviceLive/pat/readme.md

 ## Basic Usage

-Create a pattern of length 200 using the default profile (see below):
+Create a pattern of length 200 using the default radices (see below):

 ```bash
 pattern 200
 ```

-Compute the offset of the pattern z8Z in the default profile (see below):
+Compute the offset of the pattern z8Z in the default radices (see below):

 ```bash
 pattern z8Z
 ```

-## Using Customized Profiles
+## Using Customized Radices

 Syntax: